klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

-With the rapid increase of the number of cores on a supercomputer node this is more and more becoming a necessity as just the amount of messages risks to overwhelm the network adapter and the number of processes in an MPI job slows down program startup and collective communication (the type of communications where are processes compute a single result, e.g., a sum of numbers across all processes) become too expensive.
+With the rapid increase of the number of cores on a supercomputer node this is more and more becoming a necessity as just the amount of messages risks to overwhelm the network adapter and the number of processes in an MPI job slows down program startup and collective communication (the type of communications where all processes compute a single result, e.g., a sum of numbers across all processes) become too expensive.
 Such applications are called *hybrid MPI/OpenMP applications* (assuming they use OpenMP).
 Examples of programs that are sometimes used in hybrid mode are QuantumESPRESSO, Gromacs and VASP.